EliaTogni/Univault/Classes/Simulation.md

 	return math.ceil(n * r)
 ```

-Now considering the second specific case, that is,the case in which $n = 2$, it is possible to write an algorithm that generates observations for this Random Variable in the following way:
+Now considering the second specific case, that is, the case in which $n = 2$, it is possible to write an algorithm that generates observations for this Random Variable in the following way:

 ```python
 def binaryDRV(p)